How can CBT Help?

 Does CBT Work?

-CBT is the most comprehensively studied form of psychotherapy and counseling.
-When Dr. Aaron Beck was developing CBT in the 60s and 70s, he understood, as a scientist, that he would need to demonstrate that his revolutionary theory worked.
-In 1977, Dr. Beck and his colleagues published the results of a landmark randomized clinical trial comparing CBT to antidepressant medication.
-CBT became the first “talk therapy”demonstrated to be more effective than medication for the treatment of depression.
+Cognitive Behavioral Therapy (CBT) is one of the most thoroughly researched forms of psychotherapy and counseling.
+In the 1960s and 1970s, Dr. Aaron Beck, the pioneer of CBT, recognized the importance of scientifically validating his innovative approach.
+In 1977, Dr. Beck and his team published a groundbreaking randomized clinical trial comparing CBT to antidepressant medications.
+This study marked CBT as the first “talk therapy” proven to be more effective than medication for treating depression.

 What are CBT Sessions like?